thatblueboy/Path-Planning/README.md

 2. A* with PRM
 ![Screenshot (35)](https://user-images.githubusercontent.com/100462736/167923232-c3985024-d43d-4e72-8589-1bfd7f5ad74a.png)

-These implementations were made as part of the induction process for the Electronics and Robotics Club of BITS Pilani, Goa Campus.
+These implementations were made as part of the induction process for [ERC](https://github.com/ERC-BPGC)